 Don’t wait until it’s too late and you go and find out that you are truly in a depression and it will be more difficult to treat.
 Get to your doctor when you first notice symptoms of depression.
 Together you can come up with a plan to handle diabetes and depression too.

-- Acupuncture.
 There are studies and different feedbacks on acupuncture.
-By an experienced acupuncturist knows where to insert the needles in your skin and your body releases endorphins that change your feelings from sad to happy.
+By an experiencedacupuncturist knows where to insert the needles in your skin and your body releases endorphins that change your feelings from sad to happy.
 It lasts for many hours.

-- Coffee.
 Negative on the coffee if you’re depressed.
 Caffeine boosts you up but only to have to come back down to earth quickly after.
 Too much caffeine doesn’t do anything for the brain’s chemicals that help your good mood.
+So be careful with how much caffeine you consume.

 You are no different.
 Everyone is good at something but not everything.
 That doesn’t mean that you have to be. none of us can do it all.
 But when you stop and think real hard about what your passion is in life and then go for it?
 You’ll see your entire world change.